Automatic Differentiation for the Direct Minimization Approach to the Hartree-Fock Method: Abstract

 \section{Abstract}

 Automatic differentiation has become an important tool for optimization problems in computational science, and it has been applied to the Hartree--Fock method.
-However, eigenvalue calculation in the self-consistent field method has impeded the use of efficient reverse-mode automatic differentiation.
+Although the reverse-mode automatic differentiation is more efficient than the forward-mode, eigenvalue calculation in the self-consistent field method has impeded the use of the reverse-mode automatic differentiation.
 Here, we propose a method to directly minimize Hartree--Fock energy under the orthonormality constraint of the molecular orbitals using reverse-mode automatic differentiation by avoiding eigenvalue calculation.
-According to our validation, the method was more stable than the conventional self-consistent field method and achieved comparable accuracy.
+According to our validation, the proposed method was more stable than the conventional self-consistent field method and achieved comparable accuracy.